vlymar/vlymar.github.io/_posts/2018-05-26-knowing-ruby-well.md

 y #=> true
 ```

 Note that `x` is false and `y` is true.
 Take a look at the [ruby operator precedence](https://ruby-doc.org/core-2.4.2/doc/syntax/precedence_rdoc.html) docs.
-Note that `or, and` are lower than `=`, which is lower than `||` and `&&`.
+The `or`, `and` operations are lower than `=`, which is lower than `||` and `&&`.
 If you're unfamiliar with programming language operator precedence think of [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations).
-When I get confused about precedence, I like to wrap operations in parenthesis so I can visualize the order things happen in.
-Here's the above example with parenthesis added to make it clear in what order things are happening:
+When I get confused about precedence, I like to wrap operations in parenthesis so I can visualize the order of operations.
+Here's the above example with parenthesis added to show order of operations:

 ```ruby
 # `&&` has a higher precedence than `=`, so its evaluated first